studip-sync/studip-sync/README.md

 ```

 The `user` and `destination` options are optional, if you specify them on the commandline.
 To find out the `course_id`
 of a course, navigate to the overview page of a course in your browser and copy the `cid` parameter from the URL Bar.
-A
+The `sync_only` parameter is optional and allows you to sync only the specified subdirectories.
+A configuration file
-configuration file might look like this:
+might look like this:

 ```json
 {
     "user": {